TanStack/table/README.md

 - Plugin Hook
 - Required

-`useColumns` is the hook responsible for supporting columns in React Table.
+`useRows` is the hook responsible for supporting columns in React Table.
 It's required for every React Table.

 ### Options